Record Renewable Energy Generation in EU in Q1 2024, Says Montel EnAppSys

 Credit: Dušan Cvetanović/Pexels

-Despite a 5.2% decrease in overall demand compared to the same period in 2022 and a 6.3% decrease compared to Q1 2021, renewables generation soared to a record high of 375.9 terawatt-hours (TWh).
+Despite a 5.2% decrease in overall electricity demand compared to the same period in 2022 and a 6.3% decrease compared to Q1 2021, renewables generation soared to a record high of 375.9 terawatt-hours (TWh).
 This figure surpassed the previous record of 358.4 TWh set in the previous quarter, driven mainly by an increase in hydro generation from 126.4 TWh in Q4 2023 to 136.6 TWh in Q1 2024.

 The trend of decreasing electricity demand, which began during the early stages of the COVID-19 pandemic in 2020 and continued amid the global energy crisis, was accentuated by the reduction in overall demand for electricity.